 - Cover your nose and blow very gently through one nostril.

 Paper tissues are the medium of choice here, rather than handkerchiefs.
 Although handkerchiefs may seem more environmentally friendly, they are breeding grounds for germs.
 Wash your hands when you're finished because germs from your nose and tissue can be easily transferred to your fingers.

 In the meantime, you may want to consider the cause of your nosy nuisance.
 Runny noses are notorious during the cold season, and can persist due to pesky allergens, reactions to seasonal change, stress, hormonal shifts, and/or environmental irritants.
 You may be suffering from rhinitis brought on by one of the following culprits:

 - Allergies can be caused by a multitude of irritants, both large and small.
 Common allergens that trigger rhinitis include pollen, mold, animal dander, house dust, dust mites and cockroaches, and some foods.
 Your doctor may also prescribe steroids (oral or nasal spray) and/or antihistamines if your symptoms are from allergies.

 - Viral infections (such as the common cold) cause swelling of the nasal membranes and production of thick, clear mucus.
 If it persists for many days and your mucus becomes yellow or green, it may have become secondarily infected by bacteria.
 You may want to check out common cold causes for an overview of the virus that causes colds.

 To fix this leaky faucet and determine the best course of action, it is recommended that you speak with your health care provider.
 It's helpful to discuss your symptoms, nasal triggers (including details such as how thick or thin the mucus is and the color), and about any medications that you may be taking.
-Columbia students can make an appointment through Open Communicatoror by calling Primary Care Medical Services at x4-2284.
+Columbia students can make an appointment through Medical Services (Morningside) or the Student Health Service (CUMC).
 Please, breathe easy and go gentle on your nose — clear passages are coming your way!